Large-scale Maps of the Cosmic Infrared Background from Planck: Data and Preprocessing

 To compute an accurate and reliable angular power spectrum of CIB anisotropies, we need to mask different components that would otherwise bias the analysis.
 Figure \ref{fig:masks} shows the final mask that is used for our analysis.
 There are several components that contribute to this effective mask.

 First of all, we limit our analysis to the low \ion{H}{i} column densities.
 Based on our experience in \citet{planck2014_xxx} and \citet{lenz2017a}, we choose $\nhi=2.5\times 10^{20}\,\rm cm^{-2}$ as the threshold for our baseline results shown here.
 In addition to that, we also use the \textit{Planck} 20\% Galactic plane mask, so the final mask is the intersection of the two.
-The complexity of the interstellar medium (ISM) close to the Galactic disk makes the CIB measurements in these regions almost impossible.
-We further explore different cuts in \ion{H}{i} column density in Sect. \ref{sect:validation:nhi_thresh}, and publish maps with different sky fractions and thus different levels of Galactic dust residuals.
+The complexity of the interstellar medium (ISM) close to the Galactic disk makes the CIB measurements in this region almost impossible.
+We further explore different cuts in \ion{H}{i} column density in Section \ref{sect:validation:nhi_thresh}, and publish maps with different sky fractions and thus different levels of Galactic dust residuals.

 Second, we employ the public \planck masks of extragalactic point sources, which are limited to a signal-to-noise ratio of 5.
 For further reference and for the specific flux limits, see \citep{planck2016_xxvi}.
-These masks are slightly different for each frequency, with the highest 857\,GHz channel containing the most point sources.
+These masks are slightly different for each frequency, with the highest, 857\,GHz channel containing the most point sources.
 Additionally, we intersect them with the effective mask of the SMICA CMB map.

 Third, we find that a major source of contamination is molecular gas at high Galactic latitudes, often associated with molecular intermediate-velocity clouds \citep[MIVCs,][]{magnani2010, roehser2016}.
 On top of that, the linear correlation between \ion{H}{i} column density and FIR dust emission only holds in the absence of CO-dark molecular gas, which cannot be observed directly \citep{planck2011_xix}.
-A census of these objects was performed in the work of \citet{roehser2016}, and we use a HEALPix mask of all these sources (T. Roehser, priv. comm.).
+A census of these objects was performed in the work of \citet{roehser2016}, and we use a HEALPix mask of all these sources (T. Roehser, private communication).
 With the $N_\ion{H}{i}$ threshold already in place, this mask only excludes an additional $21\;\rm deg^2$.

 Lastly, we mask residual Galactic dust emission in our final CIB maps.
-In most cases, this residual emission results from dust that is not associated with \ion{H}{i}, but instead with CO-bright or CO-dark molecular gas.
-For the column densities investigated here, the influence of optical thick \ion{H}{i} is negligible \citep[e.g.][]{lee2015}.
+In most cases, this residual emission results from dust that is associated not with \ion{H}{i}, but instead with CO-bright or CO-dark molecular gas.
+For the column densities investigated here, the influence of optically thick \ion{H}{i} is negligible \citep[e.g.][]{lee2015}.
 We provide further details on this procedure in Section\,\ref{sect:methods}.